monicahq/monica/readme.md

 syndrome who use this application on a daily basis.
 It helps them have better social interactions.

+### What Monica isn't

+Monica is not a social network and never will be.
+It's not meant to be social.
+In fact, it's for your eyes only.
+Monica is also not a smart assistant - it won't guess what you want to do.
+In fact it's pretty dumb: it will send you emails only for the things you asked to be reminded of.

 ### The 5 years vision

-MonicaHQ is the simplest, yet most complete, open-source tool to manage your personal relationships.
-It's available on any platform, is easy to contribute to and has a robust API to talk to other systems.
+Monica is the simplest, yet most complete, open-source tool to manage your personal relationships.
+It's available on any platform, is easy to contribute to and has a robust API to integrate with other systems.

 ## Get started